-Dr. C. Sade Turnipseed, Assistant Professor of History at Mississippi Valley State University travels to Cookeville, TN to acquire the largest known collection of framed Cotton-Picker fine art and Sharecropper artifacts, from retired professors Drs.
+Dr. C. Sade Turnipseed, Assistant Professor of History at Jackson State University travels to Cookeville, TN to acquire the largest known collection of framed Cotton-Picker fine art and Sharecropper artifacts, from retired professors Drs.
 Leo and Gloria McGee.

 “400 YEAR’S OF BEING WHO WE BE … THE GULLAH GEECHEE CONNECTION TO THE MISSISSIPPI DELTA”